datacommonsorg/docsite/custom_dc/build_image.md

 Rather than building from the master branch, which includes the very latest changes in Github, that may not have been tested, we recommend that you use the tested "stable" branch equivalent of the stable Docker image.
 This branch is `customdc_stable`, and is available at [https://github.com/datacommonsorg/website/tree/customdc_stable](https://github.com/datacommonsorg/website/tree/customdc_stable){: target="_blank"}.

 > **Note:** If you are working on a large-scale customization, we recommend that you use a version control system to manage your code.
-We provide procedures for Github, and assume the following:
+We provide procedures for Github.
-- You have a Github account and project.
-- You have created a fork off the base Data Commons `website` repo [https://github.com/datacommonsorg/website](https://github.com/datacommonsorg/website){: target="_blank"}, which you will use to develop with.

 ### Sync a local workspace to the stable release